Logo

 When you hire us, we will investigate the crash and obtain evidence to prove fault.
 We will help you hold the truck driver or trucking company accountable for their actions.
 You should not be forced to face the financial burden of medical treatment, lost wages, and other expenses.
 We will work hard to get you the compensation you need to cover your losses.

-Why Hire a Dallas Truck Accident Lawyer from The Benton Law Firm?
+Why Hire a Dallas Truck Accident Lawyer from Benton Accident & Injury Lawyers?

 Your decisions after an accident could impact your case and determine whether you can pursue compensation from the at-fault party.
 Follow the steps below to protect your rights if you sustain injuries in a collision with a commercial truck:

 1. Report the accident to law enforcement.
-It is illegal to flee the scene if there’s an injury or fatality.
+It is illegal to flee an accident scene if there’s an injury or fatality.
 Wait for an officer to arrive and investigate the crash.
 They will complete a crash report and inform you when it’s okay to leave.

 2. Ask the truck driver for their name, contact information, employer information, and insurance.